 1.5.
 The community freely disseminates information about its activities.

 1.6.
-Organizational legal form Communities - a community of an indigenous small people.
+Organizational legal form Communities - a community of indigenous people.

 The postal address of the Community is _______________________________________.